 Now you have an elongated view controller and can start place element inside the view of scrollview!

-Step 4 (Optional) : Cater for dynamic text in label
+Step 4 : Cater for dynamic content such as text

 What if the text for the label is dynamically fetched from HTTP API?
 How can I have a dynamic height for the view inside of the scroll view?